Gaji Cloud Security Architect Yandex | RUB 4.21M-RUB 9.08M+ | Levels.fyi

-Kompensasi Cloud Security Architect in Russia di Yandex berkisar dari RUB 4.21M per year untuk G16 hingga RUB 9.08M per year untuk G18.
-Lihat rincian gaji pokok, saham, dan bonus untuk paket kompensasi total Yandex.
-Terakhir diperbarui: 10/8/2025
+Pampasan Cloud Security Architect in Russia di Yandex berkisar dari RUB 4.21M seyear untuk G16 hingga RUB 9.08M seyear untuk G18.
+Lihat pecahan gaji asas, saham, dan bonus untuk pakej jumlah pampasan Yandex.
+Kemaskini terakhir: 10/8/2025

 Saham ()